EimanAsghar/FSND_Trivia/README.md

 The `--reload` flag will detect file changes and restart the server automatically.
 ### API Referance
-## Geting Started
-- Base URL: this app run only rub locally and is not hosted as a base URL.
-- Authentication: Trivia app soes not require authentication or API key.
 ## Error Handling
 - Error are returnes as JSON objects in the following format:
 ```bash